 But as long-term survivors (LTS) of the early AIDS epidemic move toward retirement, we are faced with a new challenge: making HIV/AIDS history accessible to young people—that is, equipping them with the knowledge and passion to become guardians of AIDS history and HIV-conscious leaders in their communities.

-To meet this challenge, National AIDS Memorial is partnering with award-winning director Matt Nadel, a Gen Z filmmaker whose forthcoming documentary Cashing Out explores a fascinating, largely forgotten corner of AIDS history to which he has an unlikely personal connection.
+To meet this challenge, National AIDS Memorial is partnering with award-winning director Matt Nadel, a queer Gen Z filmmaker whose forthcoming documentary Cashing Out explores a fascinating, largely forgotten corner of AIDS history to which he has an unlikely personal connection.

 About Cashing Out